-MagicLinks, at our core, is about connecting moments of inspiration to action.
+MagicLinks, at our core, is about turning moments of inspiration into action.
 While we started in e-commerce, our founder's dream has always been to live this mission on a much larger scale.
-As a partner for digital creators who have massive influence and can drive action, MagicLinks actively creates channels for influencers to collectively use their leadership for good.
+For us, this might take form over a multi-year-multi-million-reach mission, or an all-hands-on-deck rally to support causes near and dear to our hearts.

 YOU HAVE A ROLE TO PLAY

-Interested in partnering with MagicLinks & OSF?
+Interested in partnering with MagicLinks?